-Across Japan there are no laws against homosexuality or same sex intercourse however there is no legal recognition of same-sex marriage or partnership.
+Across Japan there are no laws against homosexuality or same sex intercourse however there is no countrywide legal recognition of same-sex marriage or partnership.
+Some cities including Tokyo offer same-sex partnerships certificates, however none hold any legal weight.
 Throughout the ages Japan has no history of hostility towards gay men and Japanese culture is often described as ‘ignoring rather than accepting’ LGBT individuals.

 Tokyo’s Gay Nightlife

-Shinjuku Ni-Chome is the center of gay Tokyo, in fact this neighborhood has the highest concentration of gay bars, clubs and saunas of any city in the world.
-Don’t expect super clubs here, Ni-Chome is packed with over 300 small individual bars catering to a specialty target groups, known in Japanese as Kei.
+Shinjuku Ni-Chome is the center of gay Tokyo, in fact, this neighbourhood has the highest concentration of gay bars, clubs and saunas of any city in the world.
+Don’t expect super clubs here, Ni-Chome is packed with over 300 small individual bars catering to target groups, known in Japanese as Kei.
 There is something for every desire, bars for overweight guys, transvestites, men who want spanked, hairy men, guys over 70 and of course young & handsome.

 Like all of Tokyo space is a premium and many of these niche bars have space for only 15 guys max.
 With capacity so low, diversity suffers.
 Most bars welcome non-Japanese guests, however as space fills up guests who do not fit the target group may be refused entry or asked to leave.

 The most popular gay bars in Ni Chome are Dragon Men and Arty Fratys.
 For clubbing and dancing the ArcH, The Annex and AiSOTOPE Lounge are the most popular choices.